Privacywonk/CloakAndDagger/README.md

 `ipsec pki --gen --type rsa --size 4096 --outform pem > private/ipsec-server-key.pem`

 ##### 4. Server Cert

+Note the CN and Subject Alternative Name (SAN) must contain the IP address or DNS of the VPN server.
+I suggest keeping it simple and sticking the IP address.
+It is required for interoperability with android, IOS, Windows, Linux, etc. strongSwan has a wealth of documentation on PKI particulars for each situation and I highly suggest reading through it to fully understand what is being done below.

 `ipsec pki --pub --in private/ipsec-server-key.pem | pki --issue --outform pem --digest sha256 --lifetime 3650 --cacert cacerts/ipsec-ca-cert.pem --cakey private/ipsec-ca-key.pem --flag serverAuth --flag ikeIntermediate --dn "C=US, O=TEST, CN=VPN_SERVER_IP" --san "VPN_SERVER_IP" > certs/ipsec-server-cert.pem`